-Three-dimensional (3D) optical coherence tomography (OCT) has proven its usefulness for the treatment of complex bifurcations, to assist the wire recrossing through the right stent cell1 or to assess the structural integrity of bioresorbable scaffolds (BRS)2, 3.
-The ability of 3D-OCT to identify the type of stent implanted, in case this information were unknown and relevant, has been suggested in some reports4, but its accuracy for this indication has never been systematically studied.
-The identification of the stent is clinically and scientifically relevant, because it might provide the operator with meaningful information to make tailored decisions in challenging cases, particularly in the setting of device failure4, 5, but also for accurate quantification of apposition6, 7 or because it might jeopardise the blinding of the analysts in randomised clinical trials involving OCT quantification6-8.
+Three-dimensional (3D) optical coherence tomography (OCT) has proven its usefulness for the treatment of complex bifurcations, to assist the wire recrossing through the right stent cell1 or to assess the structural integrity of bioresorbable scaffolds (BRS)^{2,3}.
+The ability of 3D-OCT to identify the type of stent implanted, in case this information was unknown and relevant, has been suggested in some reports4, but its accuracy for this indication has never been systematically studied.
+The identification of the stent is clinically and scientifically relevant, because it might provide the operator with meaningful information to make tailored decisions in challenging cases, particularly in the setting of device failure^{4,5}, and also for accurate quantification of apposition^{6,7}, or because it might jeopardise the blinding of the analysts in randomised clinical trials involving OCT quantification6-8.

-The SPQR (Stent Pattern Qualitative Recognition) study appraises the feasibility and accuracy of identifying the type of stent previously implanted by means of 3D-OCT, strut automatic detection and longitudinal OCT reconstruction.
+The Stent Pattern Qualitative Recognition (SPQR) study appraises the feasibility and accuracy of identifying the type of stent previously implanted by means of 3D-OCT, strut automatic detection and longitudinal OCT reconstruction.